The Grinder (TV series)

 The Grinder is an American legal sitcom television series created by Jarrad Paul and Andrew Mogel for Fox.
 The show was picked up to series on May 8, 2015, and aired from September 29, 2015 to May 10, 2016.
 On October 15, 2015, Fox ordered six additional scripts for the first season, potentially increasing the season order to 19 episodes.
 On October 27, 2015, Fox ordered a full season of 22 episodes for the first season.

 Despite being acclaimed by critics and viewers, the show never achieved high ratings.
 On May 16, 2016, Fox canceled the series after one season.

 Plot

 The series follows television actor Dean Sanderson Jr., who returns to his hometown of Boise, Idaho, after his long-running fictional television series, The Grinder, ends after eight seasons.
 Though Dean is not a lawyer, he believes that his experience playing one on television makes him qualified to practice law.
-He decides to join his family's law firm, Jefferson, Sanderson, & Holt, much to the chagrin of his younger brother Stewart, who is an actual lawyer.
+He decides to join his family's law firm, Sanderson & Yao, much to the chagrin of his younger brother Stewart, who is an actual lawyer.
 Stewart and a new hire named Claire are the only people who seem to comprehend that Dean's television experience does not qualify him for a job at a real law firm.